Sign up now for our Energy Accelerator course and transform your health. Learn More & Register!

-When it comes to macronutrients, there is so much information out there and it can be difficult to sort through.
-From figuring out the right ratios to assembling them in our meals to consuming the right types, it can be confusing.
+There is so much information about macronutrients, and it can be challenging to sort through.
+It can be confusing, from figuring out the correct ratios to assembling them in our meals and consuming the right types.
 It’s no wonder many of us struggle to figure out how to balance them adequately.

-There are 3 types of macronutrients to know about: protein, fats, and carbohydrates.
+There are three types of macronutrients: protein, fats, and carbohydrates.
 In this blog post, I’ll focus on protein.
 I’ll explain why it’s so important, the types of protein, and how to figure out the ideal amount for YOU.
 I’ll also cover tips for consuming and digesting it.

 Let’s start with the basics

 Proteins are made up of chains of smaller building blocks called amino acids.
 There are 20 amino acids, 9 of which are essential.
-Essential amino acids are ones our body can’t produce on its own, so we need to get them from our diet.
+Our body can’t produce essential amino acids independently, so we must get them from our diet.
 Most proteins are chains of 50-2000 amino acids.

 Why is protein important for optimal health?

 Every cell in the body utilizes protein.
 Protein supports skeletal muscle by synthesizing it from amino acids and repairing muscle from strenuous activity so we can bounce back stronger.
 It’s also present in our nails, skin, hair, tendons, ligaments, and bones.
-Protein is essential for hormone production and regulation as well as for promoting good sleep, mood, blood sugar levels, and energy.
+Protein is essential for hormone production and regulation and promotes good sleep, mood, blood sugar levels, and energy.

 What’s the right amount of protein to consume?

 The current RDA for protein is set at 0.8 grams per kilogram of body weight.
-Whether you think that amount is little or a lot is going to depend on your individual experience and viewpoint around protein.
-I view this RDA as a basic standard to keep us alive and functioning but not necessarily adequate to help us achieve optimal health.
+Whether that amount is small or large depends on your experience and viewpoint on protein.
+This RDA is a basic standard to keep us alive and functioning but is not necessarily adequate to help us achieve optimal health.
 Everyone’s unique needs are different, right?
 What may be sufficient for some may not be the case for others.

-Protein intake will ultimately boil down to many factors but 3 basic ones to consider are age, health status, and activity level.
-If you are an athlete, bodybuilder, or if you hit the gym several times a week, your needs may be greater than someone trying to lose weight for example.
+Protein intake will ultimately boil down to many factors, but three basic ones to consider are age, health status, and activity level.
+If you are an athlete, bodybuilder, or hit the gym several times a week, your needs may be greater than someone trying to lose weight, for example.
 Is there such a thing as consuming too much protein?
 Certainly.
 Too much of anything can cause problems.
-Keep in mind that our body can also convert protein into glucose through a process called gluco-neogenesis.
+Keep in mind that our body can also convert protein into glucose through a process called gluconeogenesis.

-Generally, if you are young, you can probably get away with eating less protein, although even then I’d still pay attention to your intake.
-But if you are over the age of 40, you’ll want to be especially mindful, since there is a high correlation between age and muscle loss.
+Generally, if you are young, you can probably get away with eating less protein, although even then, I’d still pay attention to your intake.
+But if you are over 40, you’ll want to be especially mindful since there is a high correlation between age and muscle loss.
 We naturally lose muscle as we age, and adequate protein intake is the first step in fighting against this.

-So how do we determine the right amount?
-Generally, the industry average for optimal health is 1.0 grams of protein per kilogram of bodyweight.
-This is an ideal starting point and whether you consume less or more is going to depend on those 3 factors I mentioned above.
-If your goal is to gain weight, you may consume a little more (1.2 g/kg), and if your goal is to lose weight, you may want to consume a little less (0.8g/kg).
+So, how do we determine the right amount?
+Generally, the industry average for optimal health is 1.0 grams of protein per kilogram of body weight.
+This is an ideal starting point; whether you consume less or more will depend on those three factors I mentioned above.
+If your goal is to gain weight, you may consume a little more (1.2 g/kg); if your goal is to lose weight, you may want to consume a little less (0.8g/kg).

 HINT: Convert your weight in pounds to kilograms by dividing by 2.2.
 Then multiply by your desired g/kg of protein intake.